Stream Processing Engine

 source task

-Stream computing data processing begins with reading data from local WAL files, which are then locally computed on the node.
+Stream processing data processing begins with reading data from local WAL files, which are then locally computed on the node.
 The source task follows the natural order of data arrival, sequentially scanning the WAL files and filtering out data that meets specific requirements.
 Subsequently, the source task processes these time-series data in order.
 Therefore, no matter how many vnodes the data source (super) table is distributed across, an equal number of source tasks will be deployed across the cluster.
 This distributed processing approach ensures parallel processing of data and efficient utilization of cluster resources.

 agg task

 The downstream task of the source task is to receive the aggregated results from the source task and further summarize these results to produce the final output.
 In clusters configured with snode, the agg task is prioritarily executed on the snode to utilize its storage and processing capabilities.
 If there is no snode in the cluster, mnode will randomly select a vnode to schedule the execution of the agg task.
 It is worth noting that the agg task is not always necessary.
-For stream computing scenarios that do not involve window aggregation (e.g., those only involving scalar operations, or aggregation stream computing in a database with only one vnode), the agg task will not appear.
-In this case, the topology of stream computing will be simplified to only include two levels of stream computing tasks, namely the source task and the downstream task that directly outputs results.
+For stream processing scenarios that do not involve window aggregation (e.g., those only involving scalar operations, or aggregation stream processing in a database with only one vnode), the agg task will not appear.
+In this case, the topology of stream processing will be simplified to only include two levels of stream processing tasks, namely the source task and the downstream task that directly outputs results.

 sink task